olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 - Product modules will be grouped under project-level modules.

-  - Users will be advised to do a ``module load ums-<project>``, which will expose modules for the individual products associated with that project, accessed by a second “module load product”.
+  - Users will be advised to do a ``module load ums-<project>``, which will expose modules for the individual products associated with that project, accessed by a second ``module load product``.

 - Project PI must ensure that support is provided for users of the product, as documented in the statement of support.